aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Answer Writing/IAS Baba Answer Writing/2021/february-ias-baba-answer-writing/index.md

 ### 1. **Infrastructure expansion has significant multiplier effect for the economy.
 Do you agree?
 What are the current constraints of infrastructure expansion in India?
 Discuss.**
 Investment in infrastructure can be realized as development in multiple fronts like trade, employement, production, consumption which from the key factors of economy.

-- (#doubt) : A statistic of British India, how much increase in export of cotton happened with railways ?
+- (#doubts) : A statistic of British India, how much increase in export of cotton happened with railways ?
-- (#doubt) : A statistic of how much investment in infra contributes how much of GDP ?
+- (#doubts) : A statistic of how much investment in infra contributes how much of GDP ?
 - increases exports with better development of SEZs & enhanced supply chains
 - less input costs & latency with better enhanced supply chans
 - less production cost & benefits to consumers, increases in consumption